Frequently Asked Questions

 4. We teach you how to stay focused and give all of your concentration to the speaker and what he is saying at all times.

-What if I do not live in Texas?
+What if I don't live in Texas?

 All students, regardless of enrollment type, are held to the same hour completion and grade requirements to stay in good academic standing.